meeran2019/jenkins/CLOUDBEES-TRAINING/cloudbees-notes.md

         Common practice is to use maven at pipeline level and jdk at stage level. so pipeline allow to build for multiple jdk versions.

-        post section defined at pipeline or stage level. it is based on conditions like always, success, unsuccessful etc. post{
+POST section defined at pipeline or stage level.

+        it is based on conditions like always, success, unsuccessful etc. post{
                 always{